 Debbie Rabina Debbie Rabina (Ph.D., Rutgers University) teaches Information Policy, International Information Resources and Academic Libraries and Scholarly Communication.
-Her research is informed by the belief that societies that exercise
+Her research is informed by the belief that societies that exercise a policy of open dissemination of and access to information are those that allow its citizenry to achieve personal and societal goals.
+The aim of her research is to examine questions of how to achieve information policies and practices that will allow information to serve as an engine of renewal and growth.
+Email: drabina@pratt.edu

-Chowbiny P. Ramasesh obtained his Master's Degree in Philosophy from the $P{age} \mid 21$ University of Mysore in 1976 with specialization in Vedanta Philosophy.
+Chowbiny Ramasesh obtained his Master's Degree in Philosophy from the University of Mysore in 1976 with specialization in Vedanta Philosophy.
 He also obtained a Master's Degree (1978) and Doctorate Degree (1989) in Library and Information Science from the University of Mysore.
 Ramasesh is the recipient of Dr. S.R.
 Ranganathan Memorial Gold Medal for securing first rank in the Master's Degree.
 He served as professional librarian for three decades and is responsible for the organization of several extension programmes.
 Worked as the Deputy Director of Centre for Information Science and Technology (CIST), Mysore and coordinated for the implementation of Quality Procedures under ISO 9001 Standards of Quality Management System.
 Compiled Quality Manual, delivered special lectures and served as Quality Auditor/ Performance Auditor at CIST.
-Presently serving as University Librarian of the University of Mysore and supervising research programmes in the field of 1) Grey Literature 2) Institutional Repositories of Heritage Collection and 3) Use Pattern of Online Journals.
+Presently, he is serving as University Librarian of the University of Mysore and supervising research programs in the field of 1) Grey Literature 2) Institutional Repositories of Heritage Collection and 3) Use Pattern of Online Journals.
 Email: cpramasesh@gmail.com